-The Soldiers of Oxfordshire Museum is not a Regimental Museum more a Military Museum related to the connection between the Military of Oxfordshire and the County in which they are based, hence our strap line of "Conflict and County".
+The Soldiers of Oxfordshire Museum is not a Regimental Museum more a Military Museum related to the connection between the Military of Oxfordshire and the County in which they are based.

 We have outreach and research departments, which are there to educate and inform adults who are carrying out their own research, for schools who are meeting the requirements of their school curriculum and for general public interest.
 We have monthly lectures ranging from military history, to the history of the Special Operations Executive to the relationship between Queen Victoria and her Indian manservant.
 In the summer months and school holidays we have regular Kids’ Clubs and Family Drop in's.